How To Metal Detect Successfully

 Search Coil Discipline

-1) Keep the search coil parallel to the ground at a constant height to eliminate false signals.
+2) Keep the search coil parallel to the ground surface at a constant height to eliminate false signals.
+Sweeping the search coil in a slight semicircular pattern will maintain a more parallel relationship between the ground surface and the search coil.

-2) Keep the search coil as close to the ground as possible.
+3) Keep the search coil as close to the ground as possible to maintain maximum operational depth range.

-4) Overlap the sweeps by advancing the search coil as much as 25% of the coil diameter, no matter what the coil's configuration is used, Concentric or Double-D.
+5) Overlap the sweeps by advancing the search coil as much as 25% of the coil diameter, especially if Concentric, Monoloop, or Coaxial coil configurations are used.

 2) At the site that has been searched consistently by others in the past, try to think what they might have done and do just the opposite.
 Thoroughly search the areas with or near obstacles such as metal pipes (with a smaller search coil and reduced sensitivity), bushes, logs (move them), tall grass (flatten it) and fences.

-You can find more detailed info on the search methods in my article - Detecting around Cellar Holes.
+You can find more detailed info on the search methods and strategy in regard to the abandoned sites of former homesteads in my article - How To Metal Detect Around Cellar Holes Successfully.

-3) Spend some time randomly searching for the spot with the numerous good signals - a "hot pocket ".
-If you locate it, leave other spots until this one is searched slowly and deliberately.
+3) Set short term goals on smaller areas which are directed by logic and/or intuition.
+If a hunt site defies logic in choosing a likely place to start, spend some time randomly searching for areas of concentrated signals - a "hot pocket."
+When you locate it, leave other spots until this one is searched slowly and deliberately.

-If you arrive at the hunt site with a group of buddies, and one of them hits a "hot" spot, make sure you search that spot right after your buddy leaves it.
-Though, in most cases, the rest of the group is immediately invited to search the "hot" spot along with its finder.
+If you arrive at the hunt site with a group of buddies, and one of them hits the hot spot, make sure you search that spot right after your buddy leaves it.
+Though, in most cases, the rest of the group is immediately invited to search the hot spot along with its finder.

 4) Do not leave the hunt site without knowing that you gave it at least a 120% effort.